atk4/dsql/docs/expressions.rst

     $expr = new Expression("NOW()");

-You can also use :php:meth:`Expression::expr()` method to create expression, in which case you do not have to define "use" block:
+You can also use :php:meth:`expr()` method to create expression, in which case you do not have to define "use" block:

 .. code-block:: php